by Wolfgang Corcoran-Mathe

 A random port is a binary input port which produces random data.
 Reading from a random port must not produce an end-of-file object.

-An randomized random port should produce data from either a high-entropy external source (e.g. the operating system’s entropy pool or a hardware random-number generator) or from a deterministic generation algorithm which has been seeded from such a source.
-The sequence produced by a randomized source should be unpredictable, even by an adversary who can read past outputs and simulate generation of outputs on demand.
+A randomized random port should produce data from either a high-entropy external source (e.g. the operating system’s entropy pool or a hardware random-number generator) or from a deterministic generation algorithm which has been seeded from such a source.
+The sequence produced by a randomized port should be unpredictable, even by an adversary who can read past outputs and simulate generation of outputs on demand.

 the state of a random port (or, more precisely, of the

 random-number generator embodied by a random port).
-Random
+A type

-states must have an external representation and be comparable
+of random-port states must have an external representation and must

 A Scheme implementation conforming to this specification provides at least the following R7RS libraries (R7RS section 5.6):